-Optimizers allow for larger strings of panels to be created, which means the system overall is cheaper as a larger string of panels is much cheaper than a smaller one.
+Optimizers allow for larger strings of panels to be created, which means the system overall is better value as a larger string of panels is more cost effective than a smaller one.

-String inverters are the most commonly used type of inverters and most proven technology.
-However, they are designed such that the entire string only works as well as the worst panel.
-For example, if one panel is only working to 50% capacity, all of the panels will work to that same lowest sustainable current, from the shaded panel.
+String inverters are the most commonly used type of inverters and the most proven technology.
+However, they are designed so that the entire string only works as well as the worst panel.
+For example, if one panel is only working to 50% capacity, all of the panels will work to the same lowest sustainable current, from the shaded panel.

 Advantages of String Inverters

 - Good flexibility with design over large roof spaces.